eminsafa/RoboRL-Navigator/docs/source/download-trained-model.rst

 Download Trained Model
 ======================

-You can install pre-trained model `here <https://drive.google.com/file/d/1EMeIu4W3FPgGrlhQ_Q8RUQBGgJ0cb7uQ/view?usp=sharing>`__.
+You can download pre-trained model from `here <https://drive.google.com/file/d/1EMeIu4W3FPgGrlhQ_Q8RUQBGgJ0cb7uQ/view?usp=sharing>`__.
-Extract downloaded model to ``models/`` directory, It will look like this:
+Extract downloaded file to ``models/`` directory, It will look like this:

 .. code:: shell